-In the rest of this paper, we show how to fulfill these criteria.
-For that purpose, we specialize to algebraic specifications.
+In the rest of this paper, we specialize to algebraic specifications.

-6 Case of Algebraic Specifications
+6 Case of algebraic specifications

 In this section, we first recall the main definitions of algebraic abstract data types as an instance of our general definition of formal specifications.
 Then we show that valid and unbiased test data sets can be selected from the so called "exhaustive test data set."